 Before heading east, we picked up some Arkansas Black apples for our oatmeal, blueberry jam for the week’s PB&Js, and a few carving pumpkins for our campsite.

-After getting our fill of fall farms, we drove a little over an hour to South Lake Tahoe, a combination casino-ski town.
+After getting our fill of fall farms, we continued our roadtrip in the Sierras and drove a little over an hour to South Lake Tahoe, a combination casino-ski town.
 We loaded up on groceries in town, and drove Lazer Beam to Fallen Leaf Campground sandwiched between Lake Tahoe and Fallen Leaf Lake.
 Campsites here were large and relatively private.
 We were just across the road from the bicycle trail, so we went for a run followed by a coin-operated shower (score!) at the campground.
 As dark fell on camp dinner and pumpkin carving, the autumn night air was pretty crisp, and we were grateful to have our cozy campervan for bedtime.

 After making Arkansas Black apple oats (sautée diced apples in butter, brown sugar, and cinnamon until soft and add to your oatmeal) on the campervan stove for breakfast, we went for a hike.
 Lake Tahoe does not want for hiking trail variety.
 For an easy, but scenic day, you might start with 1.9-mile Eagle Lake Loop, a moderately difficult hike that leads to a gorgeous lake.
 Return to the trailhead and just down the road, walk down to Vikingsholm, an historic mansion on the shore of Lake Tahoe’s Emerald Bay.
 Bring a picnic to enjoy on the beach before making the steep but short hike back up.